-Simulates through an online program working in a law office.
-The student is given a virtual office space with files, phone, policy manual, form bank and access to other firm members through video presentations.
-The student will complete legal tasks including preparation of documents and research that are required in a law office environment.
+Uses an online program to simulate working in a law office, including a virtual office space with files, a phone, a policy manual, a form bank, and access to other firm members through video presentations.
+The student will complete legal tasks including preparation of the documents and research that are required in a law office environment.

-Prerequisite: PLA 1003, PLA 1104, PLA 1203.
-Corequisite: PLA 2730 Offered: SP.
+Prerequisite: PLA 1003, PLA 1104.

+Corequisite: PLA 2730